vparv/vparv.github.io/_pages/about.md

 ---
 ## About
-### I'm a first-year student at the University of Michigan studying Computer Science and Cognitive Science on the Computation and Cognition double major pathway.
+I'm a first-year student at the University of Michigan studying Computer Science and Cognitive Science on the Computation and Cognition double major pathway.

 ## Education
-University of Michigan - Ann Arbor
+University of Michigan - Ann Arbor, Michigan
-B.S. in Computer Science and Cognitive Science
-##### September 2018 - May 2022
+B.S. in Computer Science and Cognitive Science September 2018 - May 2022

-South Brunswick High School
-##### September 2014 - May 2018
+South Brunswick High School - Dayton, New Jersey September 2014 - May 2018